AVSLab/basilisk/docs/source/Install/installBuild.rst

       - Empty
       - This is used to automatically respond to the python packaging installation requests to install the package for the user (u) or system (s).
+    * - ``-o allOptPkg``
+      - Boolean
+      - False
+      - Install all of the optional Basilisk python package dependencies

 Thus, using the same build example as in the one-step section, to create a build with ``opNav`` modes enabled, but no :ref:`vizInterface`, and using a clean distribution folder, and that is built right away, you could use::